KIYO410667/RunGroupWebApp/README.md

 - Integrated with Azure for deployment.
 - Azure SQL Databases is used as the primary database.
 - Implements user authentication and role management.
+- Uses Repositoy Pattern and Dependency Injection
+- Apply Code First and Fluent API for Database Migrations

 ## Tech Stack
 - Backend: ASP.NET Core MVC
 - Frontend: Razor (server-side rendering)